UAL-RE/ReQUIAM/README.md

 use: `--portal root`.
 For quota, the `root` option will remove any quota association (this is equivalent to a zero quota)

-The manual CSV files are specified in the config file:
+The manual CSV files are specified in the config file (figshare.ini):
 ```
 # Manual override files
 portal_file = config/portal_manual.csv